|Emily visits Grandpa's old house|

 I first learned of the home I'd always known as Seven Chimneys from my Dad who lived in this area when he was a boy.
 In fact, he lived in this house from 1951-1956 when he was about my daughter Emily's age in the photo.
 I've stopped by here years ago and even went inside once but I had no idea of the history otherwise.
 I did a little bit of research and found some interesting information that even my Dad did not know.

 Located on Cincinnati-Columbus Road in West Chester Township OH, Seven Chimney had other names throughout the years, such as Shenstone Eagle Tavern, James D. Conrey House and the Colonial Farm Restaurant.
 It was originally built in 1839 in a U-shape and had 14 rooms each with its own fireplace.
 It once had a courtyard which is now enclosed.
 You can see the U shape and the enclosure in the aerial photo along with all "seven chimneys" for the 14 fireplaces.
-If you would like more information on the home's design, this website has a very detailed description of the interior and exterior of "Spread Eagle Tavern", the original name.

 |All seven chimneys, courtesy of Bing "birds eye" maps|